 When to start the snapdragon seeds?

-Snapdragon is hardy annual or a cool-season flower, so you should treat them like you would your fall crops.
+Snapdragon is a hardy annual or a cool-season flower, so you should treat them like you would your fall crops.
 Start the seeds whenever you start brassicas, lettuce, and leafy greens.
 The usual time is the end of August beginning of September.

 How to start snapdragon seeds?